Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Recommended Apps

-The following app is highly recommended for wind sports, due to its features and ease of use:
+The following app is highly recommended, due to its features and ease of use:

 - [APPro Windsurf](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791)